Foodstruct Nutrition Search | Diet Analysis | Food Comparison | Glycemic Index Chart | Insulin Index Chart | Blog | Subscribe | Sign Up

 Compare

-• Water chestnuts covers your daily need of Copper 32% more than Cucumber.
+• Water chestnuts cover your daily need for copper, 32% more than cucumber.

 These are the specific foods used in this comparison Waterchestnuts, chinese, (matai), raw and Cucumber, with peel, raw.